Driver Turnover in 2018: Flight attendants, “Please take your seats”

 If you are a Stay Metrics client – use your rewards program as a differentiator:

-- If your drivers have the chance to earn $600+ in points annually, the chances are his/her family are enjoying this perk as much as the driver.
+- If your drivers have the chance to earn $600+ in points annually, the chances are his/her family is enjoying this perk as much as the driver.
 Some of our most successful carriers have increased their programs to $1,200+ annually.
 In the words of one of our earliest and best clients, “I want my best drivers to take their family on vacation, on me, every year.”
 That statement engenders loyalty.

 - Even if you don’t increase the amount drivers can earn, make sure your rewards program is robust enough that it gives pause to a driver considering leaving the flock.
 Your program should also create a conversation around the dinner table at home.
 If a driver is considering leaving, the home team can remind him/her about the entertainment bundle or vacation that they have been saving for.
 (Reminder: We recommend rewards categories that help achieve your operating goals, potentially offsetting the cost of the awards.)

 - Use more Applause awards.
 Research consistently shows that lack of recognition and rewards are reasons for leaving jobs.
 How many times have we all heard drivers say, “They just didn’t appreciate me.”
 Applause awards allow you to recognize drivers, for above and beyond performance – but also for being consistent performers.
 We encourage you to work with your Account Manager to increase the frequency of giving Applause Awards.
 Perhaps set a goal that 10% of your drivers will receive an Applause Award each month.
 They are economical and underutilized.
-They generate considerable good will.
+They generate considerable goodwill.
 Become great at Applause Awards; make it part of your culture.

 Finally – for clients and non-clients alike: